 Korea’s shipbuilding industry, the former global industry leader, was on the brink of collapse by 2016.
 On 11 June 2016 Korea's three major shipbuilding corporations -- Hyundai Heavy Industries, Daewoo Shipbuilding and Marine Engineering and Samsung Heavy industries -- won approval from their creditors and the Ministry of Strategy and Finance for their individual self-rescue plans.
 Daewoo Shipbuilding and Marine Engineering's rescue plan, worth 4.5 billion dollars, would see the company sell off all 14 of its subsidiaries and reduce the number of operating docks from seven to five.

 Daewoo Shipbuilding & Marine Engineering plans included large-scale workforce reduction, wage cuts, non-core asset sales as well as spin-off of its defense unit.
-The company plans to separate its lucrative defense business, including special vessels, put it in its subsidiary.
+The company planned to separate its lucrative defense business, including special vessels, put it in its subsidiary.